-Did you just bought a Cricut Joy™ and intimidated to open it up and get started?
-I’m here to show you how easy it is to Set Up the Cricut Joy!
+Did you just buy a Cricut Joy™ and intimidated to open it up and get started?
+I’m here to walk you through the Cricut Joy setup.
+This process will only take a few minutes, and then you will be ready to start crafting your heart out.

 Did you just get the new Cricut Joy™?
 Are you intimidated to open it up and get started?
 Don’t be!
 I’ll be the first to admit new ANYTHING all seems to intimidate me.
 I’m walking you through all the steps on how to set up the Cricut Joy!